Minimal Port-based Teleportation: Converting PBT protocols

 It remains to evaluate the term $\tr(M_0^{AC}\rho)$.
 Using the summation rule for POVMs

 where $\mathbf{1}_{AC}$ is an identity operator on $(\mathbb{C}^d)^{\otimes (N+1)}$, $M_0^{AC}=\mathbf{1}_{AC}-\sum_{i=1}^NM_i^{AC}$.
 This gives us

-The last equality follows from the fact that every operator $\sigma_i^{AC}$ in the sum $\rho=\sum_i\sigma_i^{AC}$ is normalised, and fact that the trace and $\rho$ are invariant under action of elements from the coset $S(N)/S(N-1)$, that allow us to apply property~\eqref{mes_cov}.
-Using explicit form of POVM $M_N^{AC}$ given in~\eqref{nonoptmeasurements} in the Appendix, and decomposition of the state $\rho$ into irreducible projectors of the algebra $\A$ given in~\eqref{rho_spectral} we get:
+The last equality follows from the fact that every operator $\sigma_i^{AC}$ in the sum $\rho=\sum_i\sigma_i^{AC}$ is normalised, and fact that the trace and $\rho$ are invariant under action of elements from the coset $S(N)/S(N-1)$.
+Using explicit form of POVM $M_N^{AC}$ given in~\eqref{nonoptmeasurements} in the Appendix~\ref{summary}, and decomposition of the state $\rho$ into irreducible projectors of the algebra $\A$ given in~\eqref{rho_spectral} we get:

 The second equality follows from Theorem 1 and Fact 13 in the paper~\cite{Studzinski2017}.
 The third equality follows from the orthogonality property for Young projectors, saying that $P_{\beta}P_{\alpha}=\delta_{\beta\alpha}P_{\alpha}$.
 The fourth equality follows from the observation that only operator $V'$ acts non-trivially on last $n-$th system, so it can be traced out with respect to it, giving us the identity operator acting on first $N$ systems.
 The fifth equality follows from the fact that only Young projector $P_{\nu}$ acts non-trivially on $N-$th system, so we can apply Corollary 10 from~\cite{stud2020A}, and compute the partial trace.
 Using orthogonality property for Young projectors an fact that $\tr P_{\alpha}=d_{\alpha}m_{\alpha}$ the result follows. \end{proof}